Whitco Security Screen Door Lock Handle…

 For a typical Central Coast household in 2026:

-- Just protecting your email and main accounts?
-Two YubiKey 5C NFCs (~$218 total).
+• Just protecting your email and main accounts?
+Two VeriMark Guard USB-C keys (~$218 total).
 Register both, store one as backup.

-- Small business with admin access to billing or customer data?
-Two YubiKey Bios plus two 5C NFCs.
-Yes, $600+ — still cheaper than one ransomware incident or redirected supplier payment.
+• Small business with admin access to billing or customer data?
+Two Guards for the admins plus two backups stored off-site.
+Still cheaper than one ransomware incident or a redirected supplier payment.

 The biggest mistake is buying one key and not registering it.
 The second biggest is buying one key and not buying a backup.
-Spend the extra $50-$100 on the second key.
+Spend the extra money on the second key.

 For wider context, see our best portable power stations guide for blackout backup, our small-business security cameras guide for premises hardening, and how to protect your parents from online scams when you're locking down accounts for older household members.
 Browse the full security keys category for every model we've vetted on the bench.

 If you have specific questions, drop into the iFix shop in Erina or call (02) 4311 6146.
-We register YubiKeys for customers at the bench routinely — happy to walk through a setup if you'd rather not figure it out alone.
+We register security keys for customers at the bench routinely, and we're happy to walk through a setup if you'd rather not figure it out alone.

 Need help locking down your accounts?